-J 1 0 1 Course Outcomes: After completion of this course, students will be familiar with the atomic spectra for one and two electrons system, diatomic molecules and rotational and vibration, rotational and electronic spectra of molecules will be taught.
-Vibrational spectra.
+Course Objective: The present course is designed to Course Outcomes: After completion of this course, provide the basic information on introduction to students will be familiar with the atomic spectra for atomic spectra for one electron and multi electron one and two electrons system, diatomic molecules and systems.
+In addition, vibration, rotational and rotational and Vibrational spectra. electronic spectra of molecules will be taught.